jotd666/track_and_field/README.md

 - PascalDe73: amiga icon
 - Konami: original game

+features:

-runs in PAL or NTSC, NTSC being possibly more reactive to button readings (no effect when playing from keyboard)
+- runs in PAL or NTSC, NTSC being possibly more reactive to button readings (no effect when playing from keyboard)
+- fixed record times not registering on dash/hurdles in the original

 controls (joypad 1P/2P):